Khokha01/Blood_Bank/README.md

 # HOPE Application
 Project overview

 We are building a system for HOPE mobile application at which we provide service to ease and fasten the operation of blood donation and it’s delivered to the patient who needs it.
-The goal of it is to connect between blood banks,donators, sponsors, hospitals, and patients.
+The goal is to connect between blood banks,donators, sponsors, hospitals, and patients.
 -When the system receives an order from a hospital or patient for a blood bag, it searches for the needed order in the nearest location to this hospital or patient.